Sharon E. Sutton: Early life and education

-Sharon Egretta Sutton was born on 1941 in Cincinnati, Ohio.
+Sharon Egretta Sutton was born in 1941 in Cincinnati, Ohio.
 Sutton began taking piano lessons at age 5 from the organist at her mother's church at a time when colored people were barred from going to the swimming pool, skating rink, and movie theater in her segregated Cincinnati neighborhood.
 She was introduced to the French horn at her college prep high school where all students had to study one of the arts alongside their academic courses.

 Sutton was educated initially in music, studying French horn with Gunther Schuller first at the Manhattan School of Music in 1959; and latter at the Hartt College of Music at the University of Hartford, where she received a B.A. degree in 1963.
 After earning a degree in 1963, Sutton worked as a professional musician in New York City, most notably for Sol Hurok Attractions and in the original cast of Man of La Mancha.
 She also performed at symphony orchestras, in Radio City Music Hall, on Broadway, and had over a thousand performances in Man of La Mancha.

 In 1967, Sutton enrolled in Parsons School of Design.
 She later studied architecture at Columbia University, where she was mentored by J. Max Bond, Jr. and Romaldo Giurgola.
 She earned her M.Arch. in 1973 and opened a private practice in 1976.
-In 1982, she received her M.Phil and Ph.D. in psychology from the City University of New York (CUNY).
+In 1982, she received her MPhil and Ph.D. in psychology from the City University of New York (CUNY).